natalie-lang/natalie/README.md

 ## Building

-Natalie is tested on macOS and Ubuntu Linux.
+Natalie is tested on macOS, OpenBSD, and Ubuntu Linux.
 Windows is not yet supported.

-The compiler and REPL require Ruby.
+The compiler and REPL require MRI Ruby.
 I only test with Ruby 2.7.x currently.

 Prerequisites: